MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-project-setup.md

 #### Installing the MRTK Hub

-Download the plugin from the Marketplace, then open your project, and then enable the plugin from the _Mixed Reality_ section of the _Plugins_ menu.
+Download the plugin from the [Unreal Engine Marketplace](https://www.unrealengine.com/marketplace/en-US/product/mixed-reality-toolkit-hub), then open your project, and then enable the plugin from the _Mixed Reality_ section of the _Plugins_ menu.
 When prompted, restart the editor.

 ![Enable the MRTK Hub plugin](images/hub-enable-plugin.png)